Experts say climate change is driving up the risk of wildfires in Canada - Trail Daily Times

 Canadian wildfire experts say Canada is very vulnerable to the kind of devastating wildfires ravaging Australia right now.

-More than 12.5 million hectares of bushland have burned in Australia since October and prime forest-fire season is just now getting underway.
+More than 12.5 million acres (about 5.1 million hectares) of bushland have burned in Australia since October and prime forest-fire season is just now getting underway.

 Multiple heat waves and a lengthy and widespread drought left much of the country, including some of its most populated regions, at higher risk for fire than ever before.